TRON-Bioinformatics/tronflow-mutect2/README.md

     * memory_contamination: the ammount of memory used by contamination (default: 16g)
     * memory_filter: the ammount of memory used by filter (default: 16g)
     * memory_funcotator: the ammount of memory used by filter (default: 16g)
-    * args_filter: optional arguments to the FilterMutectCalls function of GATK (e.g.: "--min-allele-fraction 0.05 --min-reads-per-strand 1 --unique-alt-read-count 4") (see FilterMutectCalls documentation)
+    * args_filter: optional arguments to the FilterMutectCalls function of GATK (e.g.: "--contamination-estimate 0.4 --min-allele-fraction 0.05 --min-reads-per-strand 1 --unique-alt-read-count 4") (see FilterMutectCalls documentation)
     * args_funcotator: optional arguments to Funcotator (e.g. "--remove-filtered-variants true")  (see Funcotator documentation)
     * args_mutect2: optional arguments to Mutect2 (e.g. "--sites-only-vcf-output")  (see Mutect2 documentation)